mattrasto/phase/README.md

 The morph's operations are finished.

+`morph_error`

+The morph failed to apply its operations.

 #### Example

 Let's say you have a social network graph that contains two types of edges: "friends" and "friends of friends".
 When a person friends another, you want the following to happen in order: